kubernetes-retired/service-catalog/deploy/catalog/README.md

-# Service Catalog WIP Helm Chart
+# Service Catalog Helm Chart

 The Helm Chart deploys Service Catalog into an existing Kubernetes cluster.